37eex9/pqm4-fault/README.md

 - `benchmarks`: contains benchmarks created with the `pqm4` project for various targets.
 - `jupyter`: contains several jupyter notebooks.
 They are nice to set code in context and create reproducibility.
 Only [KAT.ipynb](jupyter/KAT.ipynb) and [Interactive Target.ipynb](jupyter/Interactive%20Target.ipynb) are meant to be used directly.
 They provide handy ways to make KATs and use the interactive firmware (from `pqm4`) for the targets `ChipWhisperer-Lite ARM` and `discovery board stm23f4`.
 Some notebooks come from the [`chipwhisperer` Project](https://github.com/newaetech/chipwhisperer/)
 - [`pqm4`](https://github.com/mupq/pqm4): It holds several implementations of post quantum sign and kem schemes (which were under consideration from NIST).
 Here I had to adjust the code in many ways to build a firmware that is suitable for my work.
-- `Reference_Implementation` is from the team that developed BIKE and can be found at their [site](https://bikesuite.org/files/v4.1/Reference_Implementation.2020.10.20.2.zip).
-Here only the additional level definitions were added to generate the `KAT` files.
 - `scripts`: self written scripts which are in use by the jupyter notebooks.

 ### pqm4